 Along with mental health often comes stereotypes and stigmas, with one of the main and most common stigma being: crime.
 This stereotype often states that individuals suffering from mental illness are 10 times more likely to be the victim of a crime compared to a perpetrator.
 When discussing mental health, it’s important to have a broad understanding of the umbrella of mental health terms – which can be viewed in the infographic below.

-Depression is one of the most prevalent health problems American adults face today.
+Depression is one of the most prevalent health problems that most teens and adults face today.
 A mental health disorder in which sufferers experience feelings of sadness or a loss of interest or pleasure, depression is also often accompanied by trouble eating, sleeping, concentrating or functioning in daily life.
-In 2014, more than 15.7 million American adults experienced a depressive episode, and 3 to 5 percent of the American population suffers from depression at any given time.
+In recent years, more than 15.7 million adults experienced a depressive episode, and 3 to 5 percent of the American population suffers from depression at any given time.
 Also, experts believe that more than 11.4 percent of the American adolescent population suffers from major depression.
 In order to help combat depression, drug company Pfizer recently created an app called Moodivator — intended to help sufferers diagnose, manage and overcome their symptoms.

 The Moodivator app intends to give people a resource that can help them manage their depression on the go.
 Not intended to be paired with any specific medication or treatment for depression, the app incorporates several features that experts believe will help sufferers better manage their condition.